 But it’s not magic, it’s just quantum mechanics.

 Say you’ve got your new 64-qubit quantum computer up and running for its first computation.
 You place all 64 qubits in superposition, just like 64 coins all balanced on edge.
 Together, they hold 264 possible states in limbo.
 You know one of these states represents the right answer.
 But which one?

 The problem is, reading the qubits causes the superposition to collapse – like banging your fist on the table with all those balanced coins.

 Here’s where a quantum algorithm like Shor’s comes in handy.
 It loads the qubits to make them more likely to fall on the correct side, and give us the right answer.

 Have any quantum computers been built yet?

-What’s stopping us?
 Why is it so difficult to build a quantum computer?

-Although we know in theory what a quantum computer could look like, there are challenges at every level, from assembling qubits, to reading and writing information on them, to shuttling information back and forth without it disappearing in a puff of uncertainty.
+There are challenges at every level, from assembling qubits, to reading and writing information on them, to shuttling information back and forth without it disappearing in a puff of uncertainty.

 A qubit is the ultimate diva.
 While a Hollywood starlet might demand a gigantic dressing room and a bath full of rose petals, a qubit demands perfect isolation and a thermostat set at one hundredth of a degree above absolute zero.
 The slightest vibration from a nearby atom can cause a qubit to throw a quantum tantrum, and lose its superposition.